 If they don’t buy you, they won’t buy what you are selling.
 You are as much a product as the one you are selling.
 So sell yourself first.

 One day, I asked my plumber to refer me to an electrician and he did.
 Only problem is the fellow arrived smelling body odour.
-And when he opened his mouth, the fumes he emitted would easily run a brewery.
+And when he opened his mouth, the fumes he emitted would easily compete with a brewery.
 I sent him away.
 Well, actually, the wife did.
 She dismissed him right at the gate!
 “But she wanted the services of an electrician,” you argue.
 Yes.
 And possibly this electrician is the best at what he does.
 True.
 But customers don’t state the obvious.
 For instance, customers don’t say they want a clean school that does not encourage cheating when selecting a school for their child.
 This is assumed to be a given.
 They say instead, that they want a school that performs well.
-However, if they discover the obvious isn’t then they don’t buy the school.
+However, if they discover the obvious isn’t, then they don’t buy the school.

 You are your product’s messenger